MishaAfanasiuk/nextjs-usage/README.md

-# Example of nest js application
+# Example of Nest.js application

 ### To run application clone this repository and exec next commands